 - Memory plugins (

 plugins.slots.memory) are separate from context engines.
 Memory plugins provide search/retrieval; context engines control what the model sees.
-They can work together — a context engine might use memory plugin data during assembly. - Session pruning (trimming old tool results in-memory) still runs regardless of which context engine is active.
+They can work together — a context engine might use memory plugin data during assembly.
+Plugin engines that want the active memory prompt path should preferbuildMemorySystemPromptAddition(...)fromfluffbuzz/plugin-sdk/core, which converts the active memory prompt sections into a ready-to-prependsystemPromptAddition.
+If an engine needs lower-level control, it can still pull raw lines fromfluffbuzz/plugin-sdk/memory-host-coreviabuildActiveMemoryPromptSection(...). - Session pruning (trimming old tool results in-memory) still runs regardless of which context engine is active.

 Tips